bsvalues/TerraBuild/README.md

 1. Create a new route file in `server/routes/`
 2. Implement your custom logic
 3. Register the route in `server/routes.ts`

+### DevOps Infrastructure

+The project includes a comprehensive DevOps setup:

+1. **Environment Management**: Configure dev, staging, and production environments
+2. **CI/CD Pipelines**: Automated testing, building, and deployment
+3. **Database Operations**: Migration, backup, and restore scripts
+4. **Infrastructure as Code**: AWS resources managed with Terraform

+For detailed instructions, see the [DevOps Guide](DEVOPS_README.md)

 ## Testing